APY.Finance (APY) 24 Hour Volume Tops $237,247.00

-APY.Finance (CURRENCY:APY) traded down 0.7% against the US dollar during the 24 hour period ending at 9:00 AM ET on December 30th.
-One APY.Finance coin can currently be purchased for approximately $0.27 or 0.00000580 BTC on popular exchanges.
-APY.Finance has a market cap of $15.66 million and approximately $237,247.00 worth of APY.Finance was traded on exchanges in the last 24 hours.
-Over the last week, APY.Finance has traded up 2.2% against the US dollar.
+APY.Finance (CURRENCY:APY) traded down 0.7% against the US dollar during the 1 day period ending at 9:00 AM ET on December 30th.
+One APY.Finance coin can currently be bought for approximately $0.27 or 0.00000580 BTC on exchanges.
+During the last seven days, APY.Finance has traded 2.2% higher against the US dollar.
+APY.Finance has a market cap of $15.66 million and $237,247.00 worth of APY.Finance was traded on exchanges in the last 24 hours.

 - Polkadot (DOT) traded 1% lower against the dollar and now trades at $27.64 or 0.00058448 BTC.